 Different sex, different symptoms, different research.

-Women take more medications than men, respond to medications differently than men and are more likely to suffer adverse events.
+Women take more medications than men, respond to medications differently than men, and are more likely to suffer adverse events.
 Never mind.
 The same dose is all too often prescribed for both genders because women are often underrepresented in clinical trials for new medications, especially Phase I trials.
 Sadly, women may have more side effects to certain drugs from incorrect dosages or biological differences.

 “Women have been woefully neglected in studies on pain.
 Most of our understanding of ailments comes from the perspective of men; it is overwhelmingly based on studies of men, carried out by men,” The Guardian reports on researching pain and women’s health.
 “Very little data can be found on the subject because these conditions are under-researched and often go undiagnosed and untreated.”

 Why is women’s health research in America still so deprived?
 It bears repeating: it’s 2021 and there’s still not nearly enough attention paid to women’s bodies and health outcomes.
 Enough already!
-So may we suggesting finding some time to stand up for your body this week.
+So may we suggest finding some time to stand up for your body this week.
 After all, your body is the only thing you can never get rid of.
 This week, check it out.
 How are you feeling, really?

 If you or a loved one has been hurt, we want to hear from you.
 A Case for Women is a women-owned and women-run organization dedicated to helping individuals get the justice and monetary compensation they rightfully deserve.
 Contact us by email us or simply submit this form.
 We are here for you.